rozsival/nette-foundation-emails/README.md

 ## Mail service

-You can also use the simple `NetteFoundationEmails\MailService` that ships with this package to send messages created with the mail factory.
+You can also use the simple `MailService` that ships with this package to send messages created with the `MailFactory`.
 The service gets registered with the `MailFactoryExtension` therefor it is present in your DI container.
 You can use following parameters in your config to set two default properties for the service:

 ```neon